SBU-COSMOLIKE/emulators_code/emultraining/ReadMe.md

 ```
 python datagenerator.py
 ```
-# CMBunidv.py <a name="overview"></a>
+## CMBunidv.py <a name="overview"></a>
 This file needs the user to specify the input file name.
 This file will then run an MPI job to generate the CMBlensed power spectra, hubble parameter and supernovae luminosity distance on the specified redshift, $r_{\rm drag}$ and $100\theta^*$, and linear and nonlinear Matter Power spectra.
-The user can use the CMBunidv.sh file to submit those mpi jobs on seawulf with
+The user can use the CMBunidv.sh file to submit those mpi jobs on Seawulf with
 ```
 sbatch --array=i-j CMBunidv.sh
 ```